How to take sharp photos in low light

 2. In low light focus on the subject’s edge

 If you can see the edges of your subject, it means that one part of the subject is brighter than another part.
 As your camera’s focusing system works by detecting contrast between light and dark, it will help to focus.

-- Aim your focus point the the edge,
+- Aim your focus point on the edge

 That’s all fairly straight forward, but how do you lock focus for sharp photos in low light?